ktonon/fake-s3/README.md

 Ceph might be a place to start if that is your goal.

 FakeS3 doesn't support all of the S3 command set, but the basic ones like put, get, list, copy, and make bucket are supported.
+Multipart uploads are also supported.
 More coming soon.

 ## Installation